DINKAR1172/My-First-Android-App/README.md

 1) Retrofit - For HTTPS  Request
 2) RoomDatabase - To Store data and it is a relational database
-3) Navigation - It helps to navigate from one Screen to another
+3) Navigation - It helps to navigate from one Screen to another In this app data is transferred between screen by using sharedviewModel